 In short, you’ve found the perfect roommate .
 (What did you think we were talking about?)

-You definitely want someone who’s going to pay their share of the rent and utilities on time.
+You want someone who’s going to pay their share of the rent and utilities on time.
 That’s a given.

-Prepare yourself for potential conflict as well.
-Of course you want to be a good roommate, so be courteous and respectful of your roommate’s time and space, and you’ll avoid a lot of problems.
+Most importantly, be a good roommate.
+Being courteous and respectful of your roommate’s time and space will avoid a lot of problems.